Learning the dynamics of a one-dimensional plasma model with graph neural networks: Model benchmark

 \subsection{Run-time}

-Using the same setup for thermal initial conditions, we analyzed the run-time of the sheet model \textit{versus} the GNS.
+Using the same setup for thermal initial conditions, we analyzed the run-time of the different sheet model algorithms \textit{versus} the GNS.
 The results obtained are presented in \fref{fig:run_time}.
-It is clear that the sheet model run-time increases with the crossing frequency, while the GNS does not.
-This difference in behavior coupled with the gain in energy conservation at higher thermal velocities makes a stronger case for the suitability of the GNS when modeling these scenarios.
-For example, when considering $v_{th}=10~\delta\!\cdot\!\omega_p$ ($\lambda_D = 10~\delta$), the GNS using $\Delta t=10^{-1}~\omega_p^{-1}$ obtains an order of magnitude improvement in both energy conservation and run-time when compared to the sheet model using $\Delta t=10^{-2}~\omega_p^{-1}$.
+The sheet model run-time increases with the crossing frequency (for all versions), while the GNS does not.
+This happens because, with higher crossing frequencies, the sheet model verifies a higher number of neighbors for each sheet, while the GNS maintains the same amount of message-passing steps and graph structure.
+Furthermore, most of the operations of the sheet model algorithm are sequential, while for the GNS, most operations occur in parallel.

+We observe that the GNS is one order of magnitude faster than the synchronous sheet model algorithm for $\Delta t =10^{-1}~\omega_p^{-1}$ at similar energy conservation rates (i.e. within the training regime).
 However, it is important to highlight that the different models are implemented with different packages (NumPy \textit{vs} JAX) and running on different hardware (CPU \textit{vs} GPU) which influences their respective run-time.
 Furthermore, we make no claims that our implementations are optimal, meaning they could both benefit from further speed-ups.

-Nonetheless, the qualitatively different behaviour of both algorithms, coupled with differences in accuracy of orders of magnitude on both energy conservation and run-time, leads us to believe that there is a computational gain to be expected in using the GNS for larger simulation steps with higher crossing rates.
+Additionally, if one is capable of training similarly accurate GNS models for larger simulation steps and crossing rates, without significantly increasing the number of message-passing steps (by instead increasing the graph connectivity statically and/or dynamically without triggering recompilation), relevant computational gains could be obtained.
+On the other hand, if one is capable of modifying the synchronous sheet model crossing correction routines in a way that they become parallelizable, the observed gap could be significantly mitigated.
+Furthermore, while the asynchronous model can not be parallelized and presents a higher run-time than both the synchronous algorithm (for large $\Delta t$) and the GNS, it provides significantly better energy conservation capabilities (limited by rounding errors) which might be preferable depending on the application.